dataforseo/TypeScriptClient/docs/classes/MerchantAmazonProductsTaskPostRequestInfo.md

 parsing depth
 optional field
-number of results to be retrieved from the Google Shopping results page default value: 100 max value: 700
+number of results to be retrieved from the Amazon results page default value: 100 max value: 700
 Note: your account will be billed per each results page containing up to 100 results;